-The SEIR describes the conditions at the time the Notice of Preparation was published, in accordance with CEQA Guidelines section 15125.
-The Department acknowledges that the conditions of the COVID-19 pandemic and shelter-in-place order presents a different set of variables and conditions than what existed when the proposed project's environmental analysis began in 2018, including how the transportation system has been affected, at least for short to medium term.
+The SEIR describes the conditions at the time the Notice of Preparation was published in October 2018, in accordance with CEQA Guidelines section 15125.
 CEQA Guidelines section 15144 acknowledges that drafting an EIR involves some degree of forecasting and "[w]hile foreseeing the unforeseeable is not possible, an agency must use its best efforts to find out and disclose all that is reasonably can."
-Pursuant to CEQA Guidelines sections 15144 and 15145, if a lead agency, after thorough investigation and using "best efforts to find out and disclose all that it reasonably can," "finds that a particular impact is too speculative for evaluation, the agency should note its conclusion and terminate discussion of the impact."
-Speculation does not constitute substantial evidence on which a conclusion regarding the existence of a significant impact can be made.
-(CEQA Guidelines section 15384) The analysis in the

-SEIR reflects a reasonable, good faith effort by the Department and its outside experts and is based on substantial evidence consisting of recent data and research of travel behavior.
+The analysis in the SEIR reflects a reasonable, good faith effort by the department and its outside experts and is based on substantial evidence consisting of recent data and research of travel behavior.
 The recent research trends are consistent with decades of data of how people travel in cities.

-Given that the proposed project would not be operational for a few years and because long-term effects of the pandemic on the transportation system is unknown at this time, it would be unreasonable to speculate how travel behavior will change in the future.
-It would be speculative to assume that the COVID-19 pandemic will fundamentally change long-term behavior.
+In reviewing for changed circumstances, CEQA does not require a review of the nature, scope, or extent of the changed circumstances, but rather on whether the changed circumstances will lead to new significant environmental impacts not previously considered.
+In the case of the proposed project, although COVID-19 has changed certain aspects of our daily lives, COVID-19 does not alter the environmental impact of the proposed project.
+Further, the proposed project would not be operational before 2023, and because long-term effects of the pandemic on the transportation system are unknown at this time, it would be unreasonable to speculate how travel behavior will change in the future.
+Thus, COVID-19 is not a changed circumstance that would necessitate EIR recirculation.

 Changes in hiring practices or housing vacancy rates are not considered environmental impacts under CEQA unless there would be a physical impact on the environment resulting from such effects, or if such effects result in the need for the construction of new or physically altered facilities that would result in significant physical environmental impacts.
+There is no evidence that speculative long-term changes related to COVID-19 would lead to adverse physical effects or necessitate construction of new or altered facilities leading to significant effects.